TcMenu/documentation/content/arduino-libraries.md

 * `NAME_SIZE_T` sets the size of the char field for name items, defaults to 20 chars.
 * `UNIT_SIZE_T` sets the size of the char field for analog item units, defaults to 5 chars.
 * `TCMENU_NO_DEFAULT_ENCODER` do not allocate a default encoder when there is no other encoder.
+* `BUILDER_ALLOCATER_SIZE` used by the builder to deterime the block size for info blocks.
+Defaults to 10 that allows up to 80 items.

 Remote connectivity settings: